jankcat/jira-visual-diff/README.md

 A visual comparison tool that displays your diff right in JIRA!

 ## Installation

 ### Pre-reqs & Notes

 - The library was built to use SauceLabs or a Se2 Grid, but can easily be adapted to other hosts like BrowserStack.
 Check the BrowserManager class out!
-- ImageMagick.NET runs on Windows and Linux at the time of this writing, and so this repo will likely not run on a Mac.
+- ImageMagick.NET runs on Windows, Linux, and MacOS at the time of this writing, so this should work cross-platform.
 - The docker compose file spins up a SauceConnect proxy instance, allowing for internal sites to be diff'd.
 This can be disabled, and I will add instructions how when I have time... whoops.

 ### TestCaseManager